Tadzesi/NmhNetAssignment/README.md

 - Database migrations are applied automatically on application startup
 - No CRUD operations implementation is required for the database models

-## TODO Improvemnt

-- The key-value storage is implemented using native .NET capabilities
-- Storage is in-memory only and not persisted
-- Database migrations are applied automatically on application startup
-- No CRUD operations implementation is required for the database models

 ## Areas for Improvement

 ### **1. Docker Configuration**